The Importance of Enhancements to Production Automation

 Here in Accelirate’s Robotic Operations Centers, we have performed hundreds of enhancements to our clients’ Automation- both break fixes and business requests.
 Below are two successful implementations that have had an enormous impact on our client’s process:

-Factory Invoices – PDFs Activities
+Factory Invoices – PDFs Activities - Background

 The purpose of the Factory Invoices automated process is to retrieve invoices from vendor websites, extract data from the PDFs, and create the invoice in the client’s workflow management system, Coupa.